OpenResearchCommunicationSystem/BulletFormats/README.md

 All fields are 255 character text fields unless otherwise noted.
-The fields are designed to be exported into tab delimited text fields, but easaly converted to XML, JSON, or other formats.
+The fields are designed to be exported into tab delimited text fields, but easaly convert to XML, JSON, or other formats.

 The smallest version of an ORCS bullet is a 4 part series of text fields (4ORC) with the following labels: